 The most important field in your CSV file is the email.
 Email addresses are the only required data point, and without this import the file will not work.

 We also recommend including fields for first and last names.
 These are available by default in User Interviews and allow you to send more personalized emails when inviting your participants to a project.

-What else can you include?
-Any other fields you need!
-During the import process, you can map any column in your CSV to a custom field that you create in our system.
+As you continue building your CSV, feel free to add any fields you need!
+During the import process, you can map any column in your CSV to a custom field that you create in Hub.

 The custom fields can be any of the following data types:

 Be careful to select the right data type when you’re creating a new field.

 To get started, use our sample CSV file as a template.

 🚩 Having trouble?
 Excel and Numbers sometimes mishandle things like special characters, line breaks, and formulas that may exist in the original file when creating a new CSV file.
 If you’re having issues, we recommend importing the file to a Google Sheet and creating the CSV there.